In August 2018, Chinese hotel chain Huazhu Hotels Group was hit by a data breach that could have affected 130 million customers.

 Keep all systems up-to-date

-Your PMS, computer network, room key system and guest entertainment platforms are all potential back doors for skilled hackers.
+Your hotel PMS, computer network, room key system and guest entertainment platforms are all potential back doors for skilled hackers.

 The vendors of these systems should also be operating on a security-first mindset, therefore make sure you keep everything up-to-date whenever a new release or patch is offered.
 Not all systems update automatically, therefore if the option exists to check for updates, make it a weekly routine.